Address: 3018 Emancipation Ave.

 And On Into the Twenty-first…

 Over the years, many improvements have taken place in the park, resulting in a fine recreational facility.
 In 1998, the Parks to Standards program resulted in extensive renovations.
 In 2013, a plan was undertaken to improve the community center and swimming facility and to build a new building and a grand entranceway.
-It is expected to be finished in 2015.
+Construction is underway.

 Today, Emancipation Park boasts tennis courts, a basketball court, a large combined softball/football field, a picnic area, exercise equipment, a playground, a huge swimming pool, and, of course, the community center.
 It is surrounded by the busy city, and is in constant use.
 Many families celebrate Juneteenth there every year, as well as birthdays, family reunions, and picnics together in the great outdoors.